tkarthik76/GoodCabs/README.md

 ## Executive Summary – H1 2024
 **Overview of findings**

-After analyzing the market size in India,2024.
-GoodCabs' market share was less than 2%(assumed target) of the estimated market value in 2024 in India.
-Actual performance has fallen short, reaching only ₹108.2 million INR in revenue—33% below target.
-The average revenue growth rate stands at -3.31%, largely due to a significant revenue drop of ₹2.6 million INR in June.
+After analyzing the market size in India in 2024, **GoodCabs' market share was less than 2%(assumed target) of the estimated market value in 2024 in India**.
+Actual performance has fallen short, reaching only **₹108.2 million INR in revenue—33% below target**.
+The **average revenue growth rate stands at -3.31%, largely due to a significant revenue drop of ₹2.6 million INR in June**.

-Trip volumes have been on a consistent decline since February, with the exception of a temporary rise in May.
+**Trip volumes have been on a consistent decline since February, with the exception of a temporary rise in May**.
 Notably, many cities recorded their highest trip counts in April and the lowest in June.
-Weekend trips, which contribute approximately 56% of total revenue, have been steadily declining since February.
-Weekday revenue experienced a steep drop in June.
+Weekend trips, which contribute approximately 56% of total revenue, have been steadily declining since February. **Weekday revenue experienced a steep drop in June**.

-The Repeat Passenger Rate (RPR) plummeted by 11% in June, and new passenger acquisition has been consistently declining since February.
+**The Repeat Passenger Rate (RPR) plummeted by 11% in June, and new passenger acquisition has been consistently declining since February**.
 These trends are primarily attributed to seasonal fluctuations, subpar passenger and driver ratings, UX/UI design shortcomings, overdependence on two key cities—Jaipur and Kochi—and the absence of a robust conversion strategy.

 The following sections will delve deeper into the data, uncover actionable insights, and identify key opportunity areas for improving performance and driving sustainable growth.